Accessible Travel

 • Paris Mountain State Park: This park has a paved trail from the parking lot at the main entrance down to Lake Placid, and there is a wheelchair-friendly dock.
 Note: This is the only paved trail, and the remaining routes are not paved or accessible.

 • Ceasars Head State Park Visitor Center: The visitor center has a paved walkway and bridge to an overlook to view the escarpment: where the mountains meet the Piedmont area of SC.
 The main overlook is on top of the rock, which is not wheelchair friendly and may be difficult to walk on.
-Sidewalks lead to picnic areas, a gift shop, and restrooms, which are wheelchair accessible.
+Sidewalks lead to wheelchair-accessible picnic areas, a gift shop, and restrooms.

 • Conestee Nature Preserve: Just 6 miles from Downtown Greenville, there is a 2.2-mile paved loop with a 0.7-mile paved shoot-off.
 Park at entrance A, the River Entrance (840 Mauldin Rd.) to start the loop.
 This loop crosses the Reedy River and has two observation decks, picnic shelters, and restrooms.
 Take the offshoot to view two more observation decks.
-Note: Not all trails are accessible.
+Note: Due to Hurricane Helene damage, some portions of the Preserve are closed.
+Please refer to their website for trail updates.

 • Eastatoe Passage of the Palmetto Trail: Accessible parking, a paved path, and a trout fishing platform